Resources for You

 Advice for Consumers

 What is FDA recommending to consumers about eating rice and rice products?

-Based on the currently available data and scientific literature, FDA’s advice for consumers, including pregnant women, is to eat a well-balanced diet for good nutrition and to minimize potential adverse consequences from consuming an excess of any one food.
+Based on the currently available data and scientific literature, the FDA’s advice for consumers, including pregnant women, is to eat a well-balanced diet for good nutrition and to minimize potential adverse consequences from consuming an excess of any one food.
 Additionally, parents should follow the advice of the American Academy of Pediatrics and feed their infants and toddlers a variety of grains as part of a well-balanced diet.

 Many infants with esophageal reflux tendencies rely on infant rice cereal as it is relatively easy to keep down.
-What does FDA recommend for these infants instead of rice?
+What does the FDA recommend for these infants instead of rice?

 Wheat, barley and other grain-based infant cereals also readily absorb liquid and are similarly effective for infants with esophageal reflux tendencies.
+FDA recommends that children eat a well-balanced diet for good nutrition and to minimize potential adverse consequences from consuming an excess of any one food.
 Parents of such infants may wish to consult with their child’s pediatrician on which infant cereals would best meet their child’s needs.

 Can the consumer do anything to offset or reduce the arsenic in rice?